 With Halloween just around the corner, it’s time to get creative about how you can scare the pants off of the people in your IT organization.
 I’ve been attending a fair amount of CIO events recently, and in the spirit of Halloween I put together a few costumes that I can guarantee will keep your CIO up at night.

 - Mark Zuckerberg.
 You didn’t think the movie “The Social Network” was a horror film?
 Your CIO did.
 The CIOs I have spoken with recently know that social computing is fundamentally changing the way that their workforce does business, but many have not figured out how to harness its power within their business.
 They have to wrestle with new security, compliance, and integration issues – and get the entire organization (including their CEO) behind the use of the tools that they adopt.
 The most forward thinking SVM professionals know that they have a role in researching and identifying social tools -- like community platform providers -- that are enterprise-ready (Jive, Telligent, and Lithum are examples).
 Still, far too many companies remain in the dark about why social collaboration is more than just a passing fad.
-(Extra costume points: Hire a team of friends to dress up as lawyers to follow you around to fend off litigious ex-Facebook employees.)

 - Your Chief Operating Officer.
 Now, this would be downright mean.
 Most IT professionals I speak with know that their IT organization needs to operate more like a business, but are struggling with the transformation.
 In particular, CIOs are frustrated by the fact that they are under pressure from COOs to cut costs in everything they do, while also providing increasingly high levels of IT-driven innovation .
 Though this tension is nothing new to SVM professionals, the best organizations look at “costs” holistically, recognizing that squeezing every last dollar out of a contract must go hand-in-hand with establishing strategic relationships with vendors.
 They are also constantly working with their business counterparts to highlight their innovation capabilities and cost constraints.
-(Extra points: tape a piece of cardboard to your head and make it look like an Excel spreadsheet.
-Add in a lot of red numbers for effect.)

 Of course, if you want to be a nice person, and actually help your CIO sleep at night, dress as a superhero.
 Why?
 CIOs are starting to realize that, in an age where technology is becoming embedded in business process, they can’t be expected to understand the benefits and risks of every single technology they manage.
 They need people like you – highly empowered and resourceful operatives (HEROes) – to play this role.
 As one CIO told me recently “when I have a problem, I pick up the phone and call one of my HEROes.
 I don’t have all the answers, but I know they do, and that’s just as good in my opinion.”
 SVM can be a hero by knowing which new technology trends affect their business the most and playing a proactive role in market research, vendor selection, and risk mitigation.